MomentsLD/moments/docs/introduction.rst

 1.1.10
 ======

+- Remove ``ld_extensions`` flag from installation so that all extensions are built automatically.
 - Pin cython to ~0.29 until recursion error is fixed
 - Allow samples to be specified with a dictionary for SFS calculation with Demes
 - Memory-efficient caching of projection in TwoLocus